sillsdev/TheCombine/docs/release_process/README.md

 When the release has been tagged:

 1. checkout the `live` branch;
-2. merge the release into the `live` branch - you may merge from the tagged version or the `master` branch if no new PRs have been merged since the release was created;
+2. merge the release into the `live` branch - merge from the tagged version instead of the `master` branch to avoid including PRs that have been merged since the release was created;
 3. commit the merge; and
 4. push the changes to _GitHub_.